Informed Consent for Systemic Chemotherapy Administration

 Chemotherapy uses cytotoxic (cell-killing) drugs that interfere with cancer cell division, DNA replication, or specific cellular survival mechanisms.
 Drugs are administered via intravenous infusion through a peripheral vein, central venous catheter (CVC), peripherally inserted central catheter (PICC), or implanted port, on a scheduled cycle basis (typically every 2 to 4 weeks, allowing normal tissue recovery between cycles).
 Oral chemotherapy is also used in certain regimens.
 The specific drugs, doses, and schedule that constitute the prescribed regimen were selected based on the established evidence for the cancer type, stage, and your individual patient characteristics (organ function, performance status, prior therapy).
 Chemotherapy treats cancer by one or more of the following mechanisms: alkylating the DNA of cancer cells (e.g. cyclophosphamide, cisplatin), inhibiting DNA synthesis (e.g. 5-fluorouracil, gemcitabine), stabilizing microtubules to prevent cell division (e.g. paclitaxel, docetaxel), or inducing programmed cell death (apoptosis).
 Because chemotherapy drugs have limited specificity for cancer cells versus rapidly dividing normal cells (hair follicles, bone marrow, gastrointestinal mucosa), they produce characteristic side effect profiles.

 Chemotherapy suppresses bone marrow production of white blood cells (neutrophils), creating a period of immunosuppression called the nadir (typically 10 to 14 days after each cycle when neutrophil counts are lowest).
 During this period, even minor infections can become rapidly life-threatening.
 MANDATORY: Measure your temperature at least twice daily at home during the nadir period.
 If you develop a temperature at or above 38.0 degrees Celsius (100.4 degrees Fahrenheit) at any time during treatment, you must call the oncology emergency line immediately and proceed to the emergency department without delay.
 Do not wait until morning.
 Neutropenic fever is a medical emergency that requires urgent intravenous broad-spectrum antibiotics.
-The 24-hour oncology emergency contact is: [Insert Oncology Emergency Hotline Number Here].
+The 24-hour oncology emergency contact number for this facility is provided separately in writing by your oncology care team and must be saved in your phone before you leave today's appointment.

 Material Risks and Side Effects